Land Protection

 Growth

-Over the years, many individuals, municipalities and agencies have dedicated their land for protection and management by the Albany Pine Bush Preserve Commission.
+Over the years, many people, municipalities and agencies have dedicated their land for protection and management by the Albany Pine Bush Preserve Commission.

 A graph showing how much land has been added to the preserve since the 1970s.